MSIX Introduction: A comprehensive 24-chapter guide

 You can build a multilingual MSIX package with Advanced Installer or Visual Studio.
 Depending on the tool you use, this file will be built automatically, based on your project configuration.

-You can also create the PRI files manually.
-To do so, you need to read more about Microsoft’s resources naming conventions.
+You can also manually create the PRI files.
+To do so, you need to read more about Microsoft’s resource naming conventions.

 At install time, the system will automatically download the resources it needs depending on the user’s location and not the entire MSIX package (which also contains the resources for all the other supported languages).